Eastern Europe

 ERIKS work in the region

-In Eastern Europe ERIKS is working in three countries; Moldova, Romania and Ukraine.
-We work in partnership with local organisations using an integrated approach, strengthening children’s rights to education, health and protection.
-To increase our presence and being closer to our partners a regional office was established in 2017 in the city of Cluj-Napoca, Romania.
+In Eastern Europe ERIKS is working in three countries: Moldova, Romania, and Ukraine.
+We work in partnership with local organisations using an integrated approach, strengthening children’s rights to education and leisure, health, and protection.
+The war in Ukraine has affected the security situation all throughout the region where we are providing humanitarian support both in Ukraine but also the bordering countries Romania and Moldova.

-In addition to the humanitarian response, ERIKS also provides long-term support for those who stayed in Ukraine and for refugees nowreturning to the country.
-Through a larger program, which started in August 2022, ERIKS ensures that war-affected children and women in the regions of Kyiv, Sumy, Kherson and Zaporizhzhya, as well as in the city of Kyiv, are empowered to regain their lives and have the opportunity to participate in the rebuilding of their communities.
-The programme covers psychosocial support, social assistance, help for the children in returning to school and also in finding job opportunities and sources of income.
+Through two larger programmes, ERIKS ensures that war-affected children and women in the regions of Kyiv, Sumy, Kherson, Mykolaiv, Zaporizhzhia and Khmelnitsky, are empowered to regain their lives and have the opportunity to participate in the rebuilding of their communities.
+The programmes cover psychosocial support, social assistance, help for the children in returning to school and support for women in finding job opportunities and sources of income.

 Strategies